Guest Interaction Proxy

 To assign a guest interaction proxy for the job, you must select a Microsoft Windows machine that will perform the role of the guest interaction proxy at the Guest Processing step of the backup or replication job wizard.
 You can assign the guest interaction proxy manually, or let Veeam Backup & Replication do it automatically.
 Veeam Backup & Replication uses the following priority rules to select the guest interaction proxy:

 - A machine in the same network as the protected VM that does not perform the backup server role.

 - A machine in the same network as the protected VM that performs the backup server role.

 - A machine in another network that does not perform the backup server role.

 - A machine in another network that performs the backup server role.

 If Veeam Backup & Replication finds several available machines of equal priority, it selects the less loaded machine.
 The load is defined by the number of tasks that the machine already performs.

 Failover from Guest Interaction Proxy to Backup Server

-If the guest interaction proxy fails to connect to a Microsoft Windows VM, the guest interaction proxy will not be able to access the VM and deploy a runtime process in it.
-In this case, the backup server will take over the role of guest interaction proxy and deploy the runtime process in the VM.
+If the guest interaction proxy fails to connect to a Microsoft Windows VM, the guest interaction proxy will not be able to access the VM and deploy non-persistent runtime components or persistent agent components in it.
+In this case, the backup server will take over the role of guest interaction proxy and deploy the non-persistent runtime components or persistent agent components in the VM.